ljmerza/tinybeans_clone/photo-calendar/ADR-009-PHOTO-CALENDAR-REACT-LIBRARY.md

 }
 ```
 Library groups items by day; consumers pass `itemsByDate` or `items` and a `groupBy` function.
+- Library helpers ship `normalizeCalendarDate(date, timezone)` and `groupItemsByDate(items, timezone)` utilities; invalid dates trigger a development warning and the item is skipped instead of breaking rendering.
+- Thumbnails are required; missing URLs fall back to the optional `renderMissingThumbnail` slot so consumers can inject placeholders.
+- Consumers decide the canonical timezone; the library never mutates incoming objects and emits the normalized ISO string alongside each day for reliable analytics.

 ## Public API (draft)
 - <Calendar